octospacc/sitoctt/en/blog/MicroBlog/2022-09-18-Quando-Metto-Mano-Io-Spacc.md

 The fact is that, also because I had to take a photo for the WikiSpacc article, I took it out the other day.
 When I see it I regret not using it, but unfortunately there is little that can be done.

 My crazy mind, however, today recalled an idea that, if I were capable of doing these things, maybe it would have even been good... but that's me.
 I thought: what if I soldered a DS flashcart in place of the slot?** I didn't think of this out of nowhere, I saw it some time ago in a modification of the DS made by a person who does these things well .
-In some videos from a year ago, like [this](https://invidious.nerdvpn.de/2wxKDzUO23c?t=156){[:MdTgtBlank:]}, you can see that this other form of DS has a soldered flashcart on the motherboard.
+In some videos from a year ago, like [this](https://invidious.nerdvpn.de/2wxKDzUO23c?t=156), you can see that this other form of DS has a flashcart soldered onto the motherboard.

 I take the screwdriver and bits, and disassemble the console.
 All OK, I've done this at least 4 times counting just the DS Lite.
 But then, I arm myself with a welder... honestly they should take away my gun license, considering the damage I do.